simplify-apps/simplify-redux-app/README.md

 and simply by dispatching it your react component `dispatch(addTodoItem('test'))` your redux store will be updated, that's it!

 in the case when you need to send the request to the server via HTTP and put the result into redux, you can use `createServerAction`.
-For example `loadTodoItemById` will will create promise:
+For example `loadTodoItemById` will create promise:

 ```typescript
 const loadTodoItemById: (id: string) => Promise<SimpleAction<ITodoState, APITodoItemResponse>>
 ```

-and like previously by dispatching the function in the to react component your store will be updated!
+and like previously by dispatching the function in the react component your store will be updated!

 if you will call `toString` method on any function, that was created from SRA build, it will return the `name` of the action. (no more constants 😅)

-Wanna more?
+Want more?
 Check the `example` folder or ask questions

 ## 👷 Custom middleware